 These are all goods that are related to the environment and caring for the environment

-Nature Reserve – land that has been protected to protect wildlife, flora and fauna, and other geological features.
+Land that is protected so as to protect wildlife, flora and fauna, and other geological features.

 These are all goods that related to the urban lifestyle.